 The restriction on the types of singular orbits, as well as faithfulness, imply the following useful fact for faithful almost-toric systems.

-\begin{lemma} Given a faithful almost-toric system $\is$ and a continuous path $\gamma : [0,1] \to B$, the subset $\Phi^{-1}\left(\gamma\left([0,1]\right)\right)$ is path-connected. \end{lemma}
+\begin{Lemma} Given a faithful almost-toric system $\is$ and a continuous path $\gamma \colon [0,1]$ $\to B$, the subset $\Phi^{-1}(\gamma([0,1]))$ is path-connected. \end{Lemma}

 \begin{proof} Fix a path $\gamma$ as in the statement.
-By the local normal form for almost-toric singular points, given any point $c \in B$, there exists an open, path-connected neighborhood $U \subset B$ of $c$ and a continuous section $\sigma : U \to M$.
+By the local normal form for almost-toric singular points, given any point $c \in B$, there exists an open, path-connected neighborhood $U \subset B$ of $c$ and a continuous section $\sigma \colon U \to M$.
 The image of $\gamma$ is contained in the union of finitely many such neighborhoods.
-Connectedness of the fibers of $\Phi$ then implies the desired result. \end{proof}
+Connectedness of the fibers of~$\Phi$ then implies the desired result. \end{proof}